arboydev27/coding_practice101/README.md

 1. First checks if concatenating str1 + str2 equals str2 + str1 to verify if they share a common divisor string.
 2. Uses a helper function gcd(int a, int b) to find the GCD of the string lengths, then returns the substring from str1 of this length.

+### 7. String Has Unique Characters v1.0
+Description:\
+The StringHasUniqueCharactersV1 class checks whether all characters in a given string are unique.
+It iterates through the string, comparing each character with every other character to identify duplicates.
+This function is helpful for problems involving uniqueness constraints, such as password validation or ensuring non-repeating elements in a dataset.

+Example:\
+Input: "word"\
+Output: `The string 'word' has unique characters`

+Input: "week"\
+Output: `The string 'week' has duplicate characters`

+Implementation Notes:
+1. Uses nested loops to compare each character with every other character.
+2. Returns false immediately upon finding any duplicate characters; otherwise, returns true.

+### 8. String Has Unique Characters v2.0 (Optimized Version)
+Description:\
+The StringHasUniqueCharactersV2 class checks for unique characters in a given string using an optimized approach with a boolean array to track ASCII characters.
+This approach allows for quick lookups and reduces the time complexity to O(n), making it highly efficient for strings of moderate length.

+Example:\
+Input: "word"\
+Output: `The string 'word' has unique characters`

+Input: "week"\
+Output: `The string 'week' has duplicate characters`

+Implementation Notes:
+1. Utilizes a boolean array of size 128, representing ASCII characters.
+2. If a string is longer than 128 characters, it immediately returns false, as duplicate characters are guaranteed.
+3. Each character’s ASCII value serves as an index, marking it as “found” to detect duplicates in constant time.

 ### **How to Use**
 To explore these functions, each class file includes a main method with sample test cases.
 Clone this repository, compile the Java files, and run the tests or modify the inputs for additional practice.